Testing Higgs $CP$ properties at the CEPC with an additional ISR parameter: Abstract

 \section{Abstract}

 We evaluate the experimental sensitivity to the $CP$-odd admixture in the standard Higgs boson for the process $e^+e^-\to HZ$.
 The analysis is performed assuming the future lepton collider CEPC reference detector operating at $\sqrt{s}=240~\text{GeV}$ with statistics of $5.6~\text{ab}^{-1}$.
-Using the WHIZARD generator with the Higgs Characterisation model and the DELPHES detector simulation framework we obtain data samples for different $CP$-odd Higgs admixture parameters $\tilde{c}_{ZZ}$.
-The initial state radiation (ISR) effects are taken into account in WHIZARD .
-Angular and ISR energy shift variables are used to distinguish the $CP$-odd and $CP$-even Higgs components.
-The upper limit on the $CP$-odd Higgs admixture is improved by 20\% with this method compared to the standard analysis with three angular variables.
+Using the { WHIZARD} generator with the Higgs Characterisation model and the { DELPHES} detector simulation framework we obtain data samples for different $CP$-odd Higgs admixture parameters $\tilde{c}_{ZZ}$.
+The initial state radiation (ISR) effects are taken into account in { WHIZARD}.
+We develop a novel data-analysis method that exploits the ISR-induced shift in the reconstructed event energy $E_{\text{RECO}}$ as an additional source of information on the Higgs $CP$ structure.
+The method combines the ISR-sensitive event-energy information with three angular observables in a multidimensional likelihood analysis.
+The expected upper limit on the CP-odd Higgs admixture is improved by 15\% compared with the standard analysis based on three angular variables.